Career, Salary and Education Information

 Underwriters are the main link between an insurance company and an insurance agent.
 Insurance underwriters use computer software programs to determine whether to approve an applicant.
 They take specific information about a client and enter it into a program.
 The program then provides recommendations on coverage and premiums.
 Underwriters evaluate these recommendations and decide whether to approve or reject the application.
 If a decision is difficult, they may consult additional sources, such as medical documents and credit scores.

 Underwriters analyze the risk factors appearing on an application.
-For instance, if an applicant reports a previous bankruptcy, the underwriter must determine whether that information is relevant to the current policy.
-The underwriter would consider how far in the past the bankruptcy occurred and how the applicant's financial situation has changed since the applicant filed for bankruptcy.
+For instance, if an applicant reports a previous bankruptcy, the underwriter must determine whether that information is relevant to the policy being applied for.
+The underwriter would likely consider how far in the past the bankruptcy occurred and how the applicant's financial situation has changed since the applicant filed for bankruptcy.

 Insurance underwriters must achieve a balance between risky and cautious decisions.
 If underwriters allow too much risk, the insurance company will pay out too many claims.
 But if they don't approve enough applications, the company will not make enough money from premiums.

-Within the broad field of property and casualty, underwriters may specialize even further, into commercial (business) insurance or personal insurance.
-They may also specialize by the type of policy, such as insuring automobiles, boats (marine insurance), or homes (homeowners' insurance).
+Within the broad field of property and casualty, underwriters may specialize even further into commercial (business) insurance or personal insurance.
+They may also specialize by the type of policy, such as for automobiles, boats (marine insurance), or homes (homeowners' insurance).

 Most underwriters work full time.